When will the base rate change?

 Did you know…?

-- Just 10% of UK consumers with mortgages switched their provider in 2012
+- 21% of UK consumers have never switched their mortgage lender

 - Homeowners could save as much as £194,000 over renters in the course of 50 years